 cradle of civilization

-Most farmers know, the best deterrent for predation of livestock is a Livestock Guardian Dog, or LGD.
+Most farmers know that the best deterrent for livestock predation is a Livestock Guardian Dog or LGD.
 As Armenians know, it is nearly impossible to keep sheep safe without a pack of dogs for protection.
-For these domestication events to have taken hold and lasted, the livestock must have been protected in some way.
-Of course, there were none of our modern methods available at the time which leaves us with the only logical conclusion that the livestock were protected by dogs.
+For these domestication events to have taken hold and lasted, the livestock must have been protected somehow.
+Of course, none of our modern methods were available then, which leaves us with the only logical conclusion that dogs protected the livestock.

 Dogs were the first domesticated animal, location(s) not clear

 Sheep and goats were first domesticated in Mesopotamia

 Then cattle in Mesopotamia, with a second and separate domestication event in Pakistan